Awards & Judging

 Competition with a Legacy

-For nearly 200 years, the plant and exhibit competition at the Philadelphia Flower Show has been a key part to the excitement and prestige of the event.
+For nearly 200 years, the plant and exhibit competition at the Philadelphia Flower Show has been a key part of the excitement and prestige of the event.
 Professional and amateur gardeners compete for horticultural and design excellence to see who will take home the trophy for Best in Show or the Blue Ribbon.
-Explore how this competition is judged and awarded every year.

 Major Exhibits